fvwaldow/algorithmic-collusion-LLM/README.md

 llama3.1:8b
 mxbai-embed-large
 ```

-To ensure computational efficiency, it is recommended to adjust the values of `num_session` and `num_rounds` for initial code checking.
+Due to long run time of the LLM simulations, it is recommended to adjust the values of `num_session` and `num_rounds` for initial code checking.
+The figures showing the main results can easily be reproduced by running the respective code snippet after executing `1.
+Experimental Setup`.
+Unfortunately, GitHub does not allow files larger than 25 MB to be uploaded, therefore the chapter 'Textual Analysis' must be run in its entirely to reproduce the results.

 The notebook contains all the required `pip install` commands for package installation.